 What is the typical schedule of a Middle College student?

 The Middle College does not follow the same daily schedule as the traditional high school.
-In fact, high school courses follow the block schedule of Monday/Wednesday/ Friday or Tuesday/ Thursday in line with college courses.
+High school courses follow the schedule of Monday/Wednesday/ Friday or Tuesday/ Thursday similar to college courses.
 Each student has a different schedule based on the days and times of his/her college class/ classes and the days and times of his/her high school classes.
 The Middle College does not have set begin or end times.
 If a student’s first class begins at 1:10 on M,W,F, then he/she doesn’t report until the start of the class.
 If a student completes all his/her classes by 10:00 a.m., he/she may leave campus.

 Is transportation provided?